Plomo, cobre y agua potable

-We are committed to providing high quality drinking water to our customers.
-OWASA is a member of the Partnership for Safe Water, a water industry association which promotes excellence in drinking water treatment.
+We are committed to delivering high quality drinking water to our customers.
+OWASA is a member of the Partnership for Safe Water, a water industry association which promotes excellence in drinking water treatment and distribution systems.

-If you have any questions or comments about our drinking water or would like your OWASA drinking water tested, please contact our Drinking Water Laboratory at 919-537-4228 or firstname.lastname@example.org.
+If you have any questions or comments about our drinking water or would like your OWASA drinking water tested, please contact our Water Treatment Plant Laboratory staff at (919) 537-4228 or WTPLaboratory@owasa.org.

 OWASA's water supply originates as rain in the Cane Creek and University Lake watersheds.
 A watershed is an area where all the water that is under it or drains off of it goes into the same place.
 As can be seen in this watershed map, about 90 percent of our watersheds are in Orange County.
 The remaining 10 percent of our watersheds are in Alamance and Chatham Counties.